r-karunathilake/Tetris_C-/README.md

 # Tetris C++
-This repository contains the source code for my Tetris remake in C++ using the Raylib library.
+This repository contains the source code for my Tetris remake in C++ using the SFML software development library.

 ## References